Chart Color Schemes

 Lauderdale ranks among the top 25% of areas assessed nationally for overall employment performance

 Lauderdale has a skilled workforce with essential services sectors well represented.
-The unemployment rate is 1.8%, according to AreaSearch's aggregation of statistical area data.
-As of September 2025, 1,397 residents are employed while the unemployment rate is 2.2% lower than Greater Hobart's rate of 4.0%.
+Its unemployment rate is 1.7%, according to AreaSearch's aggregation of statistical area data as of December 2025.
+In this month, 1,384 residents are employed while the unemployment rate is 2.3% lower than Greater Hobart's rate of 4.0%.

-Workforce participation stands at 66.3%, compared to Greater Hobart's 63.8%.
-Census responses indicate that only 11.4% of residents work from home, though Covid-19 lockdown impacts should be considered.
+Workforce participation in Lauderdale is similar to Greater Hobart's at 63.7%.
+Census responses indicate that a low 11.4% of residents work from home, but Covid-19 lockdown impacts should be considered.
 Key industries of employment among residents are health care & social assistance, construction, and public administration & safety.
-Lauderdale has a particular employment specialization in construction, with an employment share 1.6 times the regional level.
+Lauderdale has particular employment specialization in construction, with an employment share 1.6 times the regional level.

-Conversely, accommodation & food services are under-represented, with only 4.7% of Lauderdale's workforce compared to Greater Hobart's 8.0%.
-The predominantly residential area appears to offer limited local employment opportunities, as suggested by the count of Census working population versus resident population.
-Between September 2024 and September 2025, Lauderdale's labour force decreased by 1.2% and employment decreased by 1.3%, leading to a rise in unemployment of 0.2 percentage points.
-In comparison, Greater Hobart recorded an employment decline of 0.7% and a labour force decline of 0.9%, with unemployment falling by 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Lauderdale's employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not account for localised population projections.
+Conversely, accommodation & food services is under-represented, with only 4.7% of Lauderdale's workforce compared to Greater Hobart's 8.0%.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Based on AreaSearch analysis of SALM and ABS data aggregated from broader statistical areas during the year to December 2025, the labour force decreased by 0.7% while employment also decreased by 0.7%, leaving unemployment broadly flat.
+By comparison, Greater Hobart recorded employment growth of 0.1%, labour force decline of 0.1%, and a fall in unemployment of 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Lauderdale.
+These projections, covering five and ten-year periods, have been mapped against the local employment profile to estimate growth patterns.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Lauderdale's employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment